The Why Behind Our Land Acknowledgements

-Dee, my grandfather and Holiday’s founder, was unique in that he was acutely aware of the many diverse tribes who still inhabit the Colorado Plateau and formed multiple meaningful friendships with tribal leaders over his years of river running, including a lifelong friendship with Ute elder and spiritual leader Clifford Duncan.
-Dee would weave stories of the modern Ute, Paiute, Shoshone, Puebloan, Hopi, and Diné peoples into his interpretation.
+Dee, my grandfather and Holiday’s founder, was acutely aware of the many diverse tribes who still inhabit the Colorado Plateau and formed multiple meaningful friendships with tribal leaders over his years of river running, including a lifelong friendship with Ute elder and spiritual leader Clifford Duncan.
+Dee would weave stories of the modern Ute, Paiute, Shoshone, Puebloan, Hopi, and Diné peoples into his interpretive talks.
 However, that still didn’t fully translate into the interpretive program more broadly.

 This incomplete version of the land’s story, while incredible and humbling on its own, can inadvertently serve as an injustice to the living indigenous peoples who are still here, active participants in the world we all live in.
 Focusing on only the ancient past, without conscious context can play into one of the most destructive tools colonization has used against native communities: erasure.

-This cultural erasure is not some abstract theory; it began with actual genocide, then the stealing of physical lands.
+This cultural erasure is not some abstract theory; it began with actual genocide, then the stealing of lands.
 The erasure continued with cultural genocide.
 The United States government separated native families and brought up the youth within the colonized walls of boarding schools or in white homes.
 This literal erasure continues to this day.
-We omit and forget the existence of Native communities in how we talk about where and who we are.
+We omit and forget the existence of Native communities in how we talk about where and who we are, rarely using indigenous names for the lands we occupy and visit.

 This process of erasure persists through our shared silence; it, like so many arms of white supremacy, thrives through our inaction…

 What We Are Doing About It

 That is why Holiday has decided this is one place among many we want to intervene.
 Land acknowledgments are a gesture; a few words here and there to “un-erase” the original people of these lands.
 At Holiday we are starting with a simple phrase on each post, indicating whose lands the media was taken on.
 This is a moment in which we choose not to do nothing.
 Land acknowledgments are a small thing, but many small things over long periods of time done by many people can be quite powerful.
 We want to be part of that growing wave.